alex/what-happens-when/README.rst

 TLS handshake
 -------------

+The TLS (Transport Layer Security) handshake is a crucial part of establishing a secure, encrypted connection between a client (such as a web browser) and a server (typically a web server).
+It ensures data confidentiality and integrity during data transmission.
+The TLS handshake process involves several steps:

 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.